-Kerala plane crash: 56 injured passengers discharged after obtaining complete fitness, says AI Express
+Kerala plane crash: 56 injured passengers discharged, says AI Express

-Kerala plane crash: 56 injured passengers discharged after obtaining complete fitness, says AI Expre

 New Delhi, Aug 10: The Air India Express said on Monday that 56 passengers, who were injured in the plane crash in Kozhikode, have been discharged from various hospitals after obtaining complete fitness.